 - The Force: Plasma Power.

 - Laser Blade: Everyone and their mother uses weapons composed of plasma.

-- Moveset Clone: 10 of the new characters who were added in the sequel have the exact same moves of the 10 returning characters.
+- Moveset Clone: Ten of the new characters who were added in the sequel have the exact same special moves of the 10 returning characters.
 However they do have unique Plasma Combos and Strikes.

 - Multiple Endings: Both games use this particular trope.
 In Star Gladiator, the player must beat the game from within a specific amount of time in Arcade Mode so that they can go on to fight the True Final Boss of the game or else they'll get a false ending when they defeat Bilstein.
 In Plasma Sword, whether or not you get enough Battle Ability points from within Arcade Mode determines your character's ending.
 If they don't have the specific amount of Battle Ability points needed when you get to Stage 8, they get an abridged (false) ending, while defeating the eight opponent and having the specific amount of Battle Ability points grants an extra special battle against each character's True Final Boss, which yields the extended, true conclusion of that person's storyline.